rajatbansal01/100daysofDSA/Python OOPs/readme.md

 The main idea is to protect data from being modified from outside the class.
 * A protected variable can only be accessed by the parent and child classes.
 * A private variable can only be accessed through the class itself.

+##Polymorphism:
+* Polymorphism implies that the same class can have different responses to the same action, it possesses different behavior in different situations.

+## Data abstraction:
+* Abstraction is the concept of object-oriented programming that “shows” only essential attributes and “hides” unnecessary information.
+The main purpose of abstraction is hiding the unnecessary details from the users.